Metro

 Despite these positive developments, inflation remains a significant concern.
 In December 2024, inflation peaked at 34.80%, primarily driven by food prices, which have been exacerbated by high fuel costs and insecurity in farming regions.
 The government has acknowledged the need for agricultural and market reforms to address these issues.

-In response to the economic hardships faced by many Nigerians, the government has implemented measures such as the national minimum wage and distributing over N24 billion through conditional cash transfers to vulnerable households.
+In response to the economic hardships faced by many Nigerians, the government has implemented measures such as increasing the national minimum wage and distributing over N24 billion through conditional cash transfers to vulnerable households.
 These initiatives aim to alleviate the impact of rising living costs and provide support to those affected by the economic reforms.

-Looking ahead, President Tinubu has presented a 2025 budget that prioritizes security, infrastructure, and measures to the cost-of-living crisis.
+Looking ahead, President Tinubu has presented a 2025 budget that prioritizes security, infrastructure, and measures to ease the cost-of-living crisis.
 The budget includes a deficit of 3.89% of GDP, with a focus on addressing the nation’s economic challenges.
 The government remains committed to its reform agenda, aiming to stabilize the economy and improve the living standards of Nigerians.

 While the administration has made notable progress in certain areas, the persistence of inflation and security issues underscores the need for continued efforts to ensure sustainable economic growth and stability.